isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 | Windows PowerShell | Sì | Sì | Sì | Sì | Sì | No |
 | Skype for Business Report online in interfaccia di amministrazione di Microsoft 365 | Sì | Sì | Sì | Sì | Sì | No |

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
-Office 365 ProPlus e Office 365 Enterprise E3 includono l'applicazione Skype for Business (Lync), che include funzionalità aggiuntive quali il supporto avanzato della telefonia, le funzionalità di archiviazione e conformità.
+Office 365 ProPlus e Office 365 Enterprise E3 includono l'applicazione Skype for Business (Lync), che include funzionalità aggiuntive come il supporto avanzato della telefonia, l'archiviazione e le funzionalità di conformità.
 A Skype for Business Online license must be assigned for each user.
 Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [Tabelle di confronto dei client desktop.](/lyncserver/lync-server-2013-desktop-client-comparison-tables)
 <br/><sup>2</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>3</sup> Only accessible through the Skype for Business admin center management interface.
 <br/><sup>4</sup> In Office 365 gestito da 21Vianet, il client Skype for Business è supportato per l'utilizzo con queste opzioni di sottoscrizione, ma non è incluso.
 Per accedere a video a più partecipanti (visualizzazione raccolta), OneNote note riunione, registrazione e delega del calendario, gli utenti devono disporre dei diritti per il client Skype for Business completo.
 Puoi ottenere il client completo Skype for Business acquistando Office 2013 Professional Plus.